flatironinstitute/figpack/docs/contributing.md

 ## Making Changes

-1. Create a branch (if you haven't forked)
+1. Create a fork or branch (depending on access)
 2. Make changes
 3. Ensure tests pass
 4. Update documentation if needed